San Antonio 18 Wheeler Accident Lawyer

 Increased Chance of Fatality

-As mentioned previously, accidents involving large trucks resulted in 107,864 fatalities or severe injuries in 2017 according to the Federal Motor Carrier Safety Administration.
+As mentioned previously, accidents involving big rigs resulted in 107,864 fatalities or severe injuries in 2017 according to the Federal Motor Carrier Safety Administration.
 It is a terrifying fact, but commercial vehicles are more likely to cause death because of the sheer size and weight of the vehicle.
 It is important to speak with a personal injury attorney if you have a loved one that has been killed in a semi-truck accident.

 Complex & Multiple Insurance Policies